 When the Empire of Japan attacked the US Naval base at Pearl Harbor, the Second World War was already 27 months old.
 Beginning with the German invasion of Poland on September 1st, 1939, the European war began.
 With the war guarantee to protect Polish sovereignty issued by Great Britain and France, it lead each nation to declare war on Germany two days later.

-By June 1941, Nazi Germany controlled Europe from Lorient on the French Atlantic coast, to the river Bug in former Poland, and down through the Balkans to the Greek Mediterranean coast.
-Adolf Hitler was master of Europe, and the only powers still fighting the Germans were Britain and its dominions.
+By June 1941, Nazi Germany controlled Europe from the Norwegian coast north of the Arctic Circle, stretching to Lorient on the French Atlantic coast, reaching east to the river Bug in former Poland, and down through the Balkans to the Greek Mediterranean coast.
+Adolf Hitler was master of continental Europe, and the only powers still fighting the Germans were Britain and its dominions.

 From September 1939 until late 1941, the United States was officially neutral.
 Despite a comprehensive British effort to persuade and coax the US to join the war, America was deeply gripped by a generation of isolationism.

 As the war progressed with Nazi Germany bringing Europe under its iron grip, the Roosevelt administration recognized the greater Nazi threat to the United States.
 Despite being unable to gain popular support to enter the war, the US acted as a non-belligerent ally.
 Under the auspices of the Lend-Lease Act, America provided war materials, supplies, and food to nations opposing the Axis.

 Despite the American majority opposition to entering the war, President Roosevelt undertook quiet military preparations should America find itself at war.
 With the appointment of General George C. Marshall as Army Chief of Staff in 1939, the administration began to put its ducks in a row.